flatspider/tinygrad-conor/README.md

 ## Contributing

 There has been a lot of interest in tinygrad lately.
-Here are some basic guidelines for contributing:
+Here are some basic guidelines for contributing to the project:

 - Bug fixes are the best and always welcome!
 Like [this one](https://github.com/geohot/tinygrad/pull/421/files).
 - If you don't understand the code you are changing, don't change it!